pranavdurai10/resnet-model/README.md

 ## Models

-There are 7 implementations of ResNet:
+There are 7 implementations of ResNet.
+Have a look at each of their definitions inside the 'models' directory.

 1. ResNet18     [DONE]
 2. ResNet34     [YET TO IMPLEMENT]